Flannel is back on the tailoring table.

 As a strong material, flannel takes well to being cut into a suit because it holds its shape.
 It’s also lightweight and malleable, not to mention soft, making it one of the more comfortable options.
 That’s a big plus point if you’ll be wearing it for hours on end at work or a wedding.

 But the main reason it’s used today is style.
-As men are after more laidback looks, even in tailoring, rugged materials like flannel are coming to the forefront.
-You’ll find flannel in our New Formal collection as its casual look suits the trend for unstructured suits and relaxed styling.
+As men are after more laidback looks, even in tailoring, casual materials like flannel are back on the tailoring table.

 Flannel suits come in all kinds of colours, patterns and fits, so you’ll easily find one that suits your style.
 But if you’re buying flannel, it’s likely you’re after one thing in particular: comfort.